Process algebra with strategic interleaving

 In the case that $t$ is of the form $\posm{n}{i}{h}{s}{t_1,\ldots,t_n}$, the claim is of course proved by induction on the structure of $t_i$ instead of $t_1$.
 The case that $t$ is of the form $t_1 \parc t_2$ follows immediately from the case that $t$ is of the form $t_1 \leftm t_2$ and the case that $t$ is of the form $t_1 \commm t_2$.
 The case that $t$ is of the form $\si{n}{h}{s}{t_1,\ldots,t_n}$ follows immediately from the case that $t$ is of the form \smash{$\posm{n}{i}{h}{s}{t_1,\ldots,t_n}$}.
 Because~$t$ is a guarded \siACP\ term, the case where $t$ is a variable cannot occur.

+The proof of the proposition itself is also straightforward by induction on the structure of $t$.
+The cases other than the case where $t$ is of the form $\rec{X}{E}$ is proved in the same way as in the above proof of the weaker result.
+The case where $t$ is of the form $\rec{X}{E}$ follows immediately from the weaker result and RDP.

 \end{proof}

 Each of the four theorems to come refer to several process algebras.
 It is implicit that the same set $\Act$ of actions and the same communication function $\commf$ are assumed in the process algebras referred to.